 How long does it take for the anti-fraud system to respond?
 The majority of all responses are sent within a few seconds, but a callback can take up to 24 working hours in special cases.
 Keep in mind that when this happens, it normally means something’s wrong and therefore our anti-fraud department need to make a manual control.
 Often this turns out to be a fraud and even though it takes a few hours, the wait is well worth it.

 Where does the system respond to?
 It responds with the invoice statuses to a callback located in your domain.
 This callback URL need to be username and password protected and the credentials need to be communicated to Collector.
+The callback uses basic HTTP authentication with Base64 encoding.
+Username and password must use characters in the ASCII character set.

-How should the callback URL look like?
+What will the callback URL look like?
 The request from the anti-fraud system to the callback URL will contain the following parameters:

 This request is sent with a GET web request and the string is appened to the receiveing URL in the following format: